-The EmsCalc utility estimates the hourly link emissions for one user-specified county using the emissions factors (either from RatesCalc or RatesAdj), the 24-hour or time period VMT mix, the hourly link VMT and speeds activity estimates (either from TRANSVMT or VirtualLinkVMT), and the off-network activity (SHP, starts, and SHI).
-This utility produces a tab-delimited output summary (including hourly and 24-hour totals) and hourly link emissions output files (optional).
-The primary inputs to EmsCalcare: emissions factors from RatesCalc or RatesAdj; link-based hourly VMT and speeds developed with the TRANSVMT or VirtualLinkVMT utility.
-For each link, the following information is input to EmsCalc: link start node. link end node, link county number, link roadway type number, link area type number, link VMT, and link operational speed estimate; 24-hour or time period VMT mix by roadway type, MOVES SUT, and MOVES fuel type; and Off-network activity (SHP, starts, SHI, and APU hours) by hour and SUT/fuel type.
+- Emissions factors from Rates Adjustment utility. - Link-based hourly VMT and speeds developed with the TRANSVMT or HPMS VMT utility module.
+For each link, the following information is input to EmsCalc: link start node, link end node, link county number, link roadway type number, link area type number, link VMT, and link operational speed estimate; - 24-hour or time period VMT mix by roadway type, MOVES SUT, and MOVES fuel type; - Off-network activity (SHP, starts, ONI, SHEI, and APU hours) by hour and SUT/fuel type; - VMT roadway type designations, which lists associations of the link roadway types/area type combination to the VMT mix, emissions rate, and MOVES roadway types; - Pollutants input file, which specifies which pollutant/process combinations for which the emissions calculations will be performed and their respective units in the tab-delimited output;

-The emissions estimation can be categorized by two basic types based on the type of emissions factors: the roadway-based emissions and the offnetwork-based emissions.
-For the roadway-based emissions (ttirateperdistance emissions factors), the VMT for each link is distributed to each of the SUT/fuel type combinations listed in the VMT mix by roadway type (as designated in the VMT roadway type designations).
+The emissions estimation can be categorized by two basic types based on the type of emissions factors: the roadway-based emissions and the off-network-based emissions.
+For the roadway-based emissions (ttirateperdistance emissions factors), the VMT for each link is distributed to each of the SUT/fuel type combinations listed in the VMT mix by roadway type (as designated in the

+VMT roadway type designations).
 For link speeds greater than 75 mph, the emissions factors for 75 mph are used.
 For link speeds less than 2.5 mph, the emissions factors for 2.5 mph are used.
 For those link speeds that fall between the 16 MOVES speeds, the emissions factors are interpolated using the emissions factor interpolation methodology in the following section.
-For the off-network emissions, the ttirateperstart, ttirateperhour, and ttiratepershp emissions rates (by SUT/fuel type)

-are multiplied by the appropriate activity, which is determined by the emissions process.
+For the off-network emissions, the ttirateperstart, ttirateperhour, and ttiratepershp emissions rates (by SUT/fuel type) are multiplied by the appropriate activity, which is determined by the emissions process.

-The emissions estimates are output in a tabdelimited file (including all of the SUT/fuel type combinations listed in the VMT mix on a single line, separated by a tab character) for the specified county by pollutant, link roadway type, and SUT/ fuel type combination for each of the specified episode time periods.
+The emissions estimates are output in a tab-delimited file (including all of the SUT/fuel type combinations listed in the VMT mix on a single line, separated by a tab character) for the specified county by pollutant, link roadway type, and SUT/fuel type combination for each of the specified episode time periods.
 A 24-hour (or total if all 24 hours are not specified) output is also included in the tab-delimited file.